ImageMagick v6 Examples --

 As you can see, even with a normalized "granite:" image, the color changes are softer and less intensive than that of 'Hard_Light', or even 'Overlay'.
 However you also will never get any pure black shadow or pure white highlights, added to the resulting image.

-Basically 'Soft_Light' has a softer texturing effect, which preserves the original coloring of the image.
+Basically 'Soft_Light' has a softer texture effect, which preserves the original coloring of the source image.

-Here I show the color change limits achieved as a result of using pure black, white and gray color overlays.
+Here I show the color changes achieved as a result of using pure black, white and a perfect-gray color overlays.

 composite grayscale_3.gif rose: -compose softlight compose_softlight_2.gif